ACL injuries in AFL Football

 The anterior cruciate ligament in the knee is often abbreviated to be called the ACL.

-ACL injuries over the last decade have become significantly more prevalent and are currently the second most common injury (after hamstring strains) in AFL (Australian football / Aussie Rules) .
-For the period between 2004-2013 there was an average of 15 Knee reconstructions per year in the AFL, with 18% of these being performed on patients who had previously undergone the same operation.
-So far in 2015 there has been 12 ACL ruptures, with some higher profile examples being Eric Mackenzie (West Coast Eagles), Tom Liberatore (Western Bulldogs) and Claye Beams (Brisbane Lions).
+ACL injuries over the last decade have become significantly more prevalent.
+Currently, they are the second most common injury (after hamstring strains) in AFL (Australian football / Aussie Rules) .
+For the period between 2004-2013 there was an average of 15 Knee reconstructions per year in the AFL.
+Furthermore, 18% of these were performed on patients who had previously undergone the same operation.
+In 2015 there were around 12 ACL ruptures, with some higher profile examples.
+These included; Eric Mackenzie (West Coast Eagles), Tom Liberatore (Western Bulldogs) and Claye Beams (Brisbane Lions).

 Having also rehabilitated countless individuals on their ACL rupture journey, Matt & the other Physios at Paddington Physiotherapy have seen both first and second hand some of the pitfalls, challenges and successes that it can present.